Rajpratik71/Mininet-wiki/Mininet-2.1.0-Release-Notes.md

     sudo python -m mininet.examples.nat

 Their components may also be imported, but they should be considered volatile and not part of the official Mininet API.
 Their documentation is also not currently included at [api.mininet.org](api.mininet.org) or generated with `make doc`.
-However, you may wish to look at the code and README.md in the [examples/](https://github.com/mininet/mininet/tree/2.1.0rc2/examples) directory.
+However, you may wish to look at the code and `README.md` file in the [examples/](https://github.com/mininet/mininet/tree/2.1.0rc2/examples) directory.

 The tests are not included in the Mininet `.egg`, nor are they documented at [api.mininet.org](api.mininet.org).